 He is voiced by Djimon Hounsou for this TV series.
 The short lived showed never aired in the U.S. and was based on Reginald Hudlin's Who is the Black Panther 5 issue story arc in 2005.

-The Black Panther appears in the animated series as a regular character, where he is voiced by James C. Mathis III.
+The Black Panther appeared in the animated series as a main character, where he was voiced by James C. Mathis III.
 In the series, he is exiled from the country, Wakanda, when his father is overthrown as the King by the Man-Ape.
 He sought the help of the Avengers' to free regain his homeland.
 He later appears in the main title sequence.

 He appears as a central character in the film and is voiced by Jeffrey D. Sams.
 He is still the King of Wakanda in this and he returns from the outside world to find his kingdom being attacked by the Chitauri aliens.
 His father gets killed by Herr Kleiser, who was after the Vibranium metal that the Chitauri used to manufacture their ships and weapons.
 T'Challa seeks aid from Captain America and Nick Fury orders the Avengers to assemble and help him.